 Reason #4: Flooding Costs a Fortune

-Residential plumbing issues such as basement flooding and overflowing sewers isn’t just expensive for the homeowner and the insurance companies.
-The City’s efforts to reduce flooding also costs huge amounts of money, with municipalities facing hundreds of millions in capital costs to implement work that could take the next 20 years.
+Residential plumbing issues such as basement flooding and overflowing sewers aren’t just expensive for the homeowner and the insurance companies.
+The City’s efforts to reduce flooding also cost huge amounts of money, with municipalities facing hundreds of millions in capital costs to implement work that could take the next 20 years.

 By comparison, downspout disconnection is inexpensive and delivers an immediate reduction in the problem, as well as lowering the operating costs for plants where wastewater is treated.
 It also offers the added benefit that it should help to reduce property taxes for homeowners in the long term.

 Downspout disconnection has been proved to show results.
 The Canada Mortgage and Housing Corporation believe that the average disconnection results in diverting around 100,000 liters of water away from the sewers each year.

 In a pilot study in Markham, the process caused a reduction of approximately 50 percent in the quantity of wastewater that required treatment.
 These are significant numbers when multiplied by the number of homes across the GTA that still have connected downspouts as part of their residential plumbing system.